damiantw/laravel-roles/README.md

     //...
 ```

-If you plan to make use of the hasAuthority middleware you will need to add it to your `$routeMiddleware` array in `app/Http/Kernel.php`
+If you plan to make use of the hasAuthority or hasAuthorityController Middleware you will need to add them to your
+`$routeMiddleware` array in `app/Http/Kernel.php`

 ```php
     protected $routeMiddleware = [